dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 The wandering Dragon in Begonia will hint about the "Volcano item".
 This is the FIRE-URN chest.

 The second NPC in Alsedo [Left] hints about a "Sewer" item.
-This is the "FULL_HEALTH" chest.
+This is the "FULL_HEAL" chest.

 One NPC in each village will hint a "Charmstone" item.